Skip to main content

 The commonest causes of kidney failure are diabetes and hypertension.
 There are other causes such as glomerulonephritis (IgA, FSGS, Lupus), polycystic kidney disease, etc. The patient should have their kidneys evaluated by a family physician and then a nephrologist; the regular follow up allows the doctors to predict when the patient will develop end stage kidney failure requiring replacement therapy with either dialysis or, preferably, a preemptive kidney transplant.

-A kidney transplant is the preferred treatment for kidney failure!
+Dialysis may be the only option if you also suffer from heart disease, or if there is a history of drug or alcohol use.
 The five-year survival on dialysis is 40% and the 10-year survival is 10%.
 Dialysis will keep patients alive for a period, but their quality of life is severely impacted by anemia, dietary restrictions, abnormal calcium and phosphorus metabolism.

 A successful transplant means that the patient is no longer anemic and does not have significant dietary restrictions.
 In contrast to the outcomes for dialysis, 7 out of 10 kidney transplant recipients will die with a functioning kidney.
 Only three out of 10 will experience loss of the kidney transplant end half these patience we'll be able to undergo a subsequent transplant.
 In summary: